hiroshiban/Retinotopy/README.md

 (Matlab is a registered trademark of [***The Mathworks Inc.*** ](https://www.mathworks.com/) )

-While many of the similar lines of stimulus codes are already publicly available, among them, the benefits of this package are that
+While many of the similar lines of stimulus codes are already publicly available, among them, the benefits of this package are

   ***1. Many types of the retinototpy stimuli as well as conventional wedges and annuli are implemented.
 The users can access these stimuli through one simple wrapper function.***